danieltamming/danieltamming.github.io/index.md

 #### Libraries Used
  - catboost, scikit-learn, seaborn, pandas, numpy

 ### 3.2.
 Public Transit Travel Optimization For The Greater Toronto Area
 #### Product
 A program that calculates within 10 seconds the best place for a pedestrian to meet a driver.
 The command line interface finds the optimal meeting location for any valid query (anywhere within range of Toronto public transit).
 #### Data
 Extracted relevant data from a set of 7 csv files that is made publicly available on the Toronto OpenData website.
 #### Approach
 By constructing a graphical representation of the 9155 stops and 213 routes, Google API use is limited to only once per query.
-Data is gathered from the Toronto Open Data website, organized into Pandas dataframes, and used to create the graph.
+The data is organized into Pandas dataframes and used to create the graph.
 #### Relevant Links
  - [Toronto Open Data](http://opendata.toronto.ca)
  - [Project GitHub repository](https://github.com/danitamm/mapping)